-MySql is one of the most used database worldwide.
-To manage MySql database there are lot of open source GUI tools are available.
-Some of the popular GUI based tools is MySql workbench, phpMyAdmin etc. In this tutorial you’ll learn how to install MySql workbench on Ubuntu.
+MySql is one of the most used databases worldwide.
+To manage MySql database there are a lot of open source GUI tools are available.
+Some of the popular GUI based tools is MySql workbench, phpMyAdmin etc. In this tutorial, you’ll learn how to install MySql workbench on Ubuntu.

 How to Install MySql Workbench on Ubuntu

 Workbench can easily install on Ubuntu using few terminal commands.
 Go to the terminal(shortcut key ctrl + alt + T) and type following commands.

 If you are a beginner and not familiar with Linux commands then you can check my tutorial on Linux Commands with example.